dimitra-maoutsa/dimitra-maoutsa.github.io/_pages/mentor.md

 gence of prediction errors in V1 based on the Allen Institute Calcium imaging behaviour dataset.\
 **[Oct.
 2024 - Apr.
 2025]**

-- **John Madrid Carvajal, Katja Kaurinkoski, Ishatpreet Singh, Rohit Jeswanth**: (**Neuromatch Impact Scholars program**) The team worked on analysing a calcium imaging dataset of mice performing a visual task probing the effect of rewarded-driven vs. experience-driven changes in visual cortex.
+- **John Madrid Carvajal, Katja Kaurinkoski, Ishatpreet Singh, Rohit Jeswanth**: (**Neuromatch Impact Scholars program**) The team worked on analysing a calcium imaging dataset of mice performing a visual task probing the effect of **rewarded-driven vs. experience-driven changes in visual cortex**.
 The team employed **tensor component analysis** and proposed hypotheses on **how reward influences neural population geometry** in the mouse visual cortex.
 Resulted in a [micropublication](https://zenodo.org/records/20626344) . \
   **[completed: Oct.
 2025 - May 2026]**